Bench-amblee/yelp_sentiment_analysis/README.md

 **Problem Statement**

-Online reviews are a common way for customers to share their thoughts
+Online reviews are a common way for customers to share their thoughts on a

 **Context**